objcio/articles/2014-12-10-debugging-checklist.md

 When you port an existing app to the iPad, this might also be a common source of bugs.
 All of a sudden, you might need to worry about whether a view controller is a child view controller, how it responds to rotation events, and many other subtle differences.
 Here, auto layout might be helpful, as it can automatically respond to many of these changes.

 One common mistake that we keep making is creating a view, adding some constraints and then adding it to the superview.
 In order for most constraints to work, the view needs to be in the superview hierarchy.
-When you debugging constraints that don't show up, this is one of the first things I check.
+Luckily, most of the time this will crash your code so you'll find the bug fast.

-## Misc
+### Finally

-* Check Peter's email
+The techniques above are hopefully helpful to get rid of bugs or prevent them completely.
+There is also automated help available: turnin on all warning messages in clang can show you a lot of possible bugs, and running the static analyzer will almost certainly find some bugs (unless you run it on a regular basis).